lukeocodes/guys-bot/GLITCH_README.md

 cp .env.example .env
 ```

+## Update Your Request URL

+Head over to your Slack app's Event Subscription page (https://api.slack.com/apps/YOUR_APP_ID/event-subscriptions?) and update your request URL to be `https://<your-glitch-project>.glitch.me/slack/events`.

 ## Logo

 Guy - whos a good bot - is saved as SVG and is subject to the same license for the project.
 Enjoy :)